1. Choose a Good Hosting Plan

 If you don’t expect a huge traffic, you may go for a shared hosting plan to minimize cost.
 It’s recommended to use only a single caching plugin actively at a time.
 CloudFlare wouldn’t conflict with caching plugins, though.
 And yes, don’t forget to keep a backup of your website before optimizing/cleaning the database each time.

 I hope you will find this post helpful to manage your WordPress site smoothly.
+For further reading, there are other resources to speed up WordPress sites.
 Hopefully, I’ll return with another useful post soon.
 See you, thanks.